vmapetr/azure-pipelines-image-generation/docs/_posts/2019-04-08-cocoapods-pod-does-not-support-provisioning-profiles.md

 ---
 layout: post
-title: Error - CocoaPods _podname_ does not support provisioning profiles
+title: Error - CocoaPods 'podname' does not support provisioning profiles
 ---

 With the roll out of CocoaPods 1.6.1 on the Microsoft-hosted macOS image, your pipeline may encounter the following error code 65: